ehmicky/log-process-errors/CONTRIBUTING.md

 🎉 Thanks for considering contributing to this project! 🎉

-This document will help you send a pull request.
+These guidelines will help you send a pull request.

-If you're submitting an issue instead, you can skip this.
+If you're submitting an issue instead, please skip this document.

-If your pull request is related to a typo or the documentation being unclear, please click on the page's `Edit` button (pencil icon) and directly submit a correction instead.
+If your pull request is related to a typo or the documentation being unclear, please click on the relevant page's `Edit` button (pencil icon) and directly suggest a correction instead.

 This project was made with ❤️.
 The simplest way to give back is by starring and sharing it online.